Marcos Pereira

 We target .NET Standard 2.1 according to Unity compatibility.

-Also feel free to delete any .cs files created by default, as we won’t need to write any code.
+Feel free to delete any .cs files generated automatically, as we won’t need to write any code.

 3. dotnet new gitignore